Skip to main content

 • Operational Risk Management: Mitigate single points of failure in authentication infrastructure through comprehensive data export and portability capabilities

-1.3.
-Storage Architecture Options
+1.3 Storage Architecture Options

-Standard Enterprise: Corbado-Managed Dedicated Storage
+1.3.1 Standard Private Cloud: Corbado-Managed Dedicated Storage

 • Dedicated Storage: Your passkey exports are stored in an S3 bucket exclusively allocated to your organization within your dedicated Corbado installation